Report: Los Angeles deputies shared Kobe Bryant crash photos - WHIZ News

-LOS ANGELES (AP) — Authorities are investigating whether deputies shared graphic photos of the helicopter crash scene where Kobe Bryant, his 13-year-old daughter and seven others were killed, according to a newspaper report.
+LOS ANGELES (AP) — Authorities are investigating whether deputies shared graphic photos of the helicopter crash scene where Kobe Bryant, his 13-year-old daughter and seven others were killed.

 The source spoke on condition of anonymity because of the sensitive nature of the allegations.

-The Association for Los Angeles Deputy Sheriffs, the union that represents rank-and-file deputies, did not immediately return requests for comment.
+The Association for Los Angeles Deputy Sheriffs, the union that represents rank-and-file deputies, declined to comment specifically on the allegations.

+“As with all investigations, we will aggressively represent our members and preserve their rights,” the union said in a statement Friday.

 The Times reported that it’s unclear how widely the photos might have been disseminated and who was involved.
 It’s additionally unclear whether the deputies had taken the photos themselves or received them from someone else.